NYU Grossman School of Medicine Secondary Application Essay Tips and Timeline [2026-2027], Class Profile

 Essay #2

 If you have taken any time off from your studies – before, during, or after college – please describe what you did during that time and your reasons for doing so.
+(No limit)

 Similarly, if you have any breaks in your educational history, present your explanation of these gaps succinctly, honestly, and with as much emphasis on the positive as possible.
-I suggest that you limit this essay to a paragraph for shorter breaks that occurred when you were in college, while explaining your gap activities if you are a nontraditional applicant.
+I suggest that you limit this essay to a paragraph for shorter breaks that occurred when you were in college while explaining your gap activities if you are a nontraditional applicant.
 For instance, if you worked in another career for a while, that might justify a longer essay.
 If you have graduated from college, provide a short summary of what you have been doing since graduation, focusing especially on full-time work and volunteer activities.
 Keep things positive; highlight your personal and professional growth, the impact you have had on others, and how you have learned from these beneficial or educational experiences.

 Essay #3